 England.
 It brings together groups of individuals to work on common business

 issues, and provides expert facilitators to coordinate learning and

 improvements.
 It is delivered by the network of Growth Hubs in England, and is

 open to any small or medium sized business with more than five employees and a

 turnover of more than £100,000.
 Eligibility criteria, programme details and

 The Coronavirus Job Retention Scheme allows any business to get grants to pay 80% of wages of ‘furloughed’ workers, up to £2,500 a month.
 All PAYE-enabled businesses are eligible, and the scheme is open to all employees who were taken on right up to the day before it was announced (19 March).

 Staff may be furloughed up to the end of October after the government announced an extension to the scheme.
-Until the end of July there is no flexibility to the scheme, meaning that employers may not reduce working hours so staff part-qualify.

 This is the government’s starting point for claiming under the Scheme.